FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

 }
 ```

-Implementation is just a simple concatination:
+In JavaScript this is just a simple concatenation:

 ```javascript
 function unionAll(rowSets){